-The waste generated during the sampling for dissolved oxygen (the completed sample with reagents) is to be collected in a clear plastic container provided by the volunteers.
+The waste generated during the sampling for dissolved oxygen (the completed sample with reagents) is to be collected in a plastic dissolved oxygen waste container provided in the toolbox.
 A container with a tight cap is preferred.
 The waste should be stored in a safe place away from children.
 Periodically, and at the end of the sampling season the waste will be collected and disposed of properly by the Coalition at The Ecosystems Center laboratory.
-Do not mix waste water with any other liquid or chemicals (old gas, household items, etc).
+Do not mix test kit waste water with any other liquid or chemicals (old gas, household items, etc)!